 The Company is reimbursed by payors for products and services the Company provides.
-Payments for medications and services covered by payors are generally less than billed charges.
-The Company monitors revenue and receivables from payors on an account-specific basis and records an estimated contractual allowance for certain revenue and receivable balances at the revenue recognition date to properly account for anticipated differences between amounts billed and amounts reimbursed.
+Payments for medications and services covered by payors average less than billed charges.
+The Company monitors revenue and receivables from payors for each of our branches and records an estimated contractual allowance for certain revenue and receivable balances as of the revenue recognition date to properly account for anticipated differences between amounts estimated in our billing system and amounts reimbursed.
 Accordingly, the total revenue and receivables reported in our financial statements are recorded at the amounts expected to be received from these payors.
 For the significant portion of the Company's revenue, the contractual allowance is estimated based on several criteria, including unbilled claims, historical trends based on actual claims paid, current contract and reimbursement terms and changes in customer base and payor/product mix.
 Contractual allowance estimates are adjusted to actual amounts as cash is received and claims are settled.
 We do not believe these changes in estimates are material.
 The billing functions for the remaining portion of the Company's revenue are largely computerized, which enables on-line adjudication (i.e., submitting charges to third-party payors electronically with simultaneous feedback of the amount the primary insurance plan expects to pay) at the time of sale to record net revenue, exposure to estimating contractual allowance adjustments is limited on this portion of the business.